 How do I evolve Kirlia in Pokémon Go?

-To evolve Kirlia into Gardevoir in Pokémon Go, you just need to give it 100 candy.
-However, to get Gallade, Kirlia needs both 100 candy and a Sinnoh stone.
-The best way to get this evolution item is to reach trainer level ten and claim it through research breakthrough rewards, though you might get them from trainer battles, too.
+Then, for Gallade, you still need to grab a Sinnoh Stone.
+The best way to get this evolution item is to reach trainer level ten and claim it through research breakthrough rewards, though you might get it from trainer battles, too.

 Who is better, Gallade or Gardevoir?
 It's a subjective question; both 'mon have a legion of loyal fans who'll fight their corner, and honestly, they both deserve the love that they get.
 The first thing to consider when choosing which one is the best for you is whether you want a fairy-type or a fighting-type.